Goal Three: Support & Advance Preeminent Basic, Clinical, Translational and Population-Based Research

 - Facilitate appropriately-secured access to patient databases for clinical research studies and optimize conversion of existing activities and resources into research output such as the use of axiUm and EPIC.

 3-3.
 Expand extramural research funding.

-For the seventh consecutive year, NIH funding of UFCD research and research training has increased.
+Rationale: For the seventh consecutive year, NIH funding of UFCD research and research training has increased.
 UFCD now receives about $16 million in total funding each year, ranking us fifth among U.S. dental institutions.
-Our five-year goal is to retain top-five status among dental institutions.
-Given uncertainties in public and private funding environments, growing and sustaining our research enterprise will require a greater degree of innovation.

-- Establish and disseminate an online repository of available funding opportunities relevant to UFCD researchers and their mentored students.
+- Establish and disseminate an online repository of available funding opportunities relevant to UFCD researchers and their trainees.

 - Develop and implement an internal grant-review process to provide constructive feedback for faculty and trainees during early stages of research-proposal development.

-- Explore additional partnerships with the private sector to support educational and clinical research.
+- Explore additional partnerships with the private sector to support research.

 3-4.
 Increase the quantity of UFCD-wide scholarly activities.